Mini-Medical School 2025-2026

 Dr. Craig Jenne

-Dr. Craig Jenne, PhD, is the Deputy Director of the Snyder Institute and the Scientific Director of the Snyder Institute Translational Lab in Critical Care Medicine, a position that allows him to work directly with clinicians and researchers on human clinical studies.
-He has a faculty appointment within the departments of Microbiology, Immunology and Infectious Diseases and Critical Care at UCalgary's Cumming School of Medicine.
+Dr. Craig Jenne, PhD, is the Deputy Director of the Snyder Institute s.
+He has a faculty appointment within the departments of Microbiology, Immunology and Infectious Diseases and Critical Care Medicine at the University of Calgary.
 He also holds the Jessie Boden Lloyd Professorship in Immunlogy Research.
-Dr. Jenne is continuing his work using intravital microscopy to study the early innate immune response to viral and bacterial infections.
+Dr. Jenne is continuing his work using intravital microscopy to study the early innate immune response to viral and bacterial infections, the impact of vaccines on infectious diseases, and the interface between inflammation and coagulation.